Bean-to-Bar

 Perfect Match: Chocolate and Wine?
 The most important rules for enjoyment

-Perhaps not surprising for connoisseurs: when it comes to pairing chocolate and wine, quality makes the music.
-So instead of several pairings a week, rather a well-considered pleasure trip with selected products.
-And even if we tell you many tips and tricks below, you should treat yourself to a wider selection of chocolates and wines.
+Perhaps not surprising for pleasure lovers: even when pairing chocolate and wine, quality makes the difference.
+So instead of several pairings a week, it's better to go on a carefully considered culinary journey with selected products.
+And even though we'll give you lots of tips and tricks below, you should treat yourself to a wider selection of chocolates and wines.
 On the one hand, because it's just fun to try different delicacies.
-And on the other hand, because it often takes several tasty attempts to find the 'perfect match'.
+And on the other hand, because it often takes several delicious attempts to achieve the 'perfect match'.

 What do you need for pairing?

-Participants of our tastings already know this rule: the most important thing is water to neutralize ;-) .
+Participants in our tastings already know this rule: the most important thing is water to neutralize ;-) .
 The basic equipment for your tasting is also:

 • White and red wine glasses (+ pouring glass if necessary)